spicey93/gui-application/README.md

 1. **Login**: Enter your username and password to log in
 2. **Dashboard**: After successful login, you'll be taken to the dashboard
 3. **Suppliers**: Navigate to suppliers to manage your supplier list
-4. **Logout**: Click the logout button or press Ctrl+L to return to the login screen
+4. **Logout**: Click the logout button or press F7 to return to the login screen

 ## Default Users